docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 | --------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `items`   | Array of strings | Values which will replace the existing menu entries in a Dropdown Menu Control.<br/><br/>- Only strings are allowed.<br/>- Empty item strings are not allowed.<br/>- Duplicate item strings are not allowed.<br/>- The character `"\"` is not allowed in the item strings.<br/>- The string `"(-"` can be specified as of the item strings, to create a separator line in the dropdown menu.
 The separator lines will claim an index for each of themselves. |

+!!! tip
-?> **Note:** Item strings should be in ASCII or MultiByte encodable in the current code-page.
+    Item strings should be in ASCII or MultiByte encodable in the current code-page.
 In other words, the item strings should be provided in the script of the running system.
 For example: Specifying the item strings in Japanese while running the script on an English system will create a dropdown effect with illegible characters in the item strings.

 #### Example